The Ultimate Small Business Guide to IT Expense Management and Savings

 Regularly review which expenses are genuinely valuable and which aren’t.

-A strong IT budget is like a reliable pair of jeans—it fits well today but has just enough stretch for tomorrow.
+A strong IT budget is like a good pair of jeans.
+It fits well now and has enough give for the future.

 Step 6: Budget with Growth in Mind